|Graffiti seen on the streets of Santiago de Compostela, Spain, December 2011|

 In this time when it seems apparent from a cursory glance at the daily news that humans are capable of so much damage and violence, it is important to bear in mind that it is a relatively small percentage of the total population of humans that is causing the majority of the harm[v], whether through extremist acts of aggression or by a seemingly more innocuous form of fundamentalism: excessive consumerism.
 For those wooed by such ideologies, gravely destructive acts have become normalized.

-But it is not too late to stop the spread of destructive -isms and reclaim the spirit of what it means to think and act humanely – with compassion, empathy, and benevolence.
+But it is not too late to stop the spread of destructive -isms and reclaim the spirit of what it means to think and act humanely – with kindness, compassion, and empathy.
 If “to humanize” means to connect with another in an intelligent, emotional way that feels uniquely human to us, we can approach this fraught moment in history most constructively and with maximum grace by coming to humanize everything.

 [i] Curiously, most definitions include a reference to “humane” ways of killing.